afrocheese/afrocheese.github.io/content/2016/kext-disable-on-el-capital.rst

 Introduction
 ------------
-OS X has recently made it more difficult to load arbitrary KEXT which is great for security, but it's very annoying when you're trying to developer a driver.
+OS X has recently made it more difficult to load arbitrary KEXT which is great for security, but it's very annoying when you're trying to develop a driver.

 Sign the KEXT
 -------------